-This course is an intermediate-level introduction to Hebrew.
-Building on the work started in Biblical Hebrew I and II, this course will add further nuance to issues of grammar, syntax, and vocabulary.
-Prerequisite: TM304.
-(Fall/Odd Years)
+Description: This course is an intermediate-level introduction to Hebrew.
+Building on the work started in Biblical Hebrew I and II, this course will add further nuance to issues of grammar, syntax, and vocabulary, primarily through translation of various texts from the Hebrew Bible.

-TM420-429 Issues in Biblical Studies
+TM420 Issues in Biblical Studies 3 credits As announced -429